All Episodes

 Yeah, they all want it right away.

-Fifty people in line want it right now.
+50 people in line want it right now.

-Yes, yes, and you c you you can't do it all.
+And you can't do it all.

-But one of the things that's been happening to the pharmaceutical industry is our our hours are being squeezed.
+But one of the things that's been happening to the pharmaceutical industry is our hours are being squeezed.

-Because the rate of reimbursement for most government plans, and there's getting to me I'm seeing more and more government plans coming in.
+Because the rate of reimbursement for most government plans, and there's getting to me, I'm seeing more and more government plans coming in.

 The rate of reimbursement for government plans is being cut.